JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/modules.md

 Main
 ```

 There are two possible ways how to load non-top-level modules: we can use the absolute or relative path to them.
-In our case, we have the following two options
+In our case, we have the following two options.

 ```julia
 using Main.Points
 using .Points
 ```

 Adding more leading periods moves up additional levels in the module hierarchy.
-For example `using ..Points` would look for `Points` in `Main`'s enclosing module rather than in `Main` itself.
-However, `Main` is its own parent so in this concrete example, the result will be the same.
+For example, `using ..Points` would look for `Points` in `Main`'s enclosing module rather than in `Main` itself.
+However, `Main` is its own parent, so that the result will be the same in this concrete example.

 ```@raw html
 <div class = "info-body">